olcf/dva-training-series/visit/README.md

 3. Check the `Maximum` box and set it to `1e9`
 4. Select the `Log` scaling option
 5. Change the `Color Table` from `Default` to `hot_desaturated`
-5. Hit "Apply" and close the pseudocolor attributes window.
+5. Click "Apply" and close the pseudocolor attributes window.
 6. Play through timesteps to see how the simulation progresses over time by using the ![Play](visit_figs/play.png) (play), ![Stop](visit_figs/stop.png) (stop/pause), and ![Advance](visit_figs/advance.png) (advance 1 frame) buttons.

 Alternatively, you can use the time slider or manually enter a timestep in the time slider's text box to advance to a specific timestep.